Stabilizing Physics-Informed Consistency Models via Structure-Preserving Training: Experiments

 We evaluate the framework's ability to perform \emph{conditional generative inference}, in which the source term $a(\mathbf{x})$ is inferred from partial or complete observations of the solution field $u(\mathbf{x})$.
 This task corresponds to an ill-posed inverse setting, in which multiple source configurations may be consistent with the same observed solution.
 We consider Poisson and Helmholtz benchmarks and report quantitative results in Table~\ref{tab:inverse_results}.

 \paragraph{Metric Selection (Relative $L^2$ vs.\ $H^1$).} Unlike the forward problem, we adopt the relative $L^2$ error as the primary metric for conditional inference.
 This choice reflects the ill-posed nature of inverse PDE settings, which are inherently sensitive to high-frequency perturbations and may admit multiple valid reconstructions.
 Moreover, while the solution field $u$ is typically smooth due to elliptic regularity, the source term $a$ is not necessarily differentiable and may contain sharp transitions or discontinuities.

+\begin{newsection} Formally, the $H^1$ norm requires a function and its first weak derivative to be both square-integrable (i.e., both $u \in L^2$ and $\nabla u \in L^2$).
+Specifically, for the solution $u$ of the Poisson and Helmholtz equations to exist in $H^1$, the source term $a$ only needs to belong to the dual space $H^{-1}$.
+Even if $a \in L^2$ (which implies $u \in H^2$), the source term $a$ might not belong to $H^1$. \end{newsection}

 As a result, an $H^1$-based metric would disproportionately penalize high-frequency components and overemphasize small-scale artifacts, leading to a misleading assessment of reconstruction quality.
 We emphasize that our goal is not to recover a unique ground-truth source, but rather to generate physically consistent source realizations conditioned on the observed solution.